 Chinese Novels — Timeline, List, and Brief Introduction

-Chinese novels were originated as short myths and legends, fables, and historical biographies from the Spring and Autumn Period (770 BC — 403 BC) to Han Dynasty (202 BC — 220 AD), and have experienced different developing stages.
+Chinese novels originated as short myths and legends, fables, and historical biographies from the Spring and Autumn Period (770 BC — 403 BC) to Han Dynasty (202 BC — 220 AD) and have experienced different developing stages.

 The Classic of Mountains and Seas — Myths and Legends

-The Classic of Mountains and Seas or Shan Hai Jing, believed written by Yu the Great the founder of the Xia Dynasty (about 2070 BC — 1600 BC), is a masterpiece that includes ancient geography, states, Mythical Animals, and Wonder Worlds.
+The Classic of Mountains and Seas or Shan Hai Jing, believed to have been written by Yu the Great, the founder of the Xia Dynasty (about 2070 BC — 1600 BC), is a masterpiece that includes ancient geography, states, Mythical Animals, and Wonder Worlds.

 Meanwhile, this miraculous book also records stories and legends of deities and historical figures, such as those in Creation Myths.